A Phenomenological Approach to Multi-Higgs Production at High Energy: Splitting Functions and the Sudakov Factors

 where $S$ is a possible symmetry factor.
 To apply this to the Higgs quartic interaction, we insert $g|V_{4H}| = \frac{3}{2} \lambda$ (in the normalization adopted above) and set $S=3$, we obtain

-Before we use the splitting function to find the Sudakov factor, the is a subtlety that we need to address: In cubic splittings, there is a single well-defined energy scale $p_{T}^{2} \equiv t$, however, for quartic splitting we have two energy scales $p_{T}^{2}, (k_{T}^{2}) \equiv t', (t'')$.
-Therefore, we first need to generalize eq. (\ref{eq:3VSudakov}) to the case of quartic interactions
+Before we use the splitting function to find the Sudakov factor, there is a subtlety that we need to address: In cubic splittings, there is a single well-defined energy scale $p_{T}^{2} \equiv t$, however, for quartic splitting we have two energy scales $p_{T}^{2}, (k_{T}^{2}) \equiv t', (t'')$.
+Therefore, we first need to generalize Eq. (\ref{eq:3VSudakov}) to the case of quartic interactions.
+We write

 where the sum should go over all quartic splittings that the mother particle $A$ could undergo.
-Now we are in a position to use eq. (\ref{eq:4VSplitting2}) to find the Sudakov factor for the Higgs quartic interaction.
+Now we are in a position to use Eq. (\ref{eq:4VSplitting2}) to find the Sudakov factor for the Higgs quartic interaction.
 The integrals over the energy scales can be done exactly giving the familiar logarithmic factor, while the remaining integrals contain a complicated function of the energy fractions and the azimuthal angle and can be done numerically.
 The final quartic Higgs Sudakov factor reads

 where the numerical factor $b \simeq 1.57$ comes from integrating over $x, z$ and $\phi$.
-Comparing between the Sudakov factors of the Higgs cubic and quartic splittings, a couple of remarks are in order: (1) The Higgs quartic splitting exhibits the usual logarithmic scaling instead of the power-law scaling that we found in the cubic Higgs case.
-This logarithmic scaling is a result of the additional integral over the extra energy scale, and (2) the Sudakov of the quartic interaction contains an extra phase space factor of $1/16\pi^{2}$ which leads to a significant suppression relative to the cubic Sudakov factor.
+Comparing the Sudakov factor of the Higgs cubic splitting with that of the quartic splitting, a couple of remarks are in order: (1) The Higgs quartic splitting exhibits the usual logarithmic scaling instead of the power-law scaling that we found in the cubic Higgs case.
+This logarithmic scaling is a result of the additional integral over the extra energy scale, and (2) the Sudakov factor of the quartic interaction contains an extra phase space factor of $1/16\pi^{2}$ which leads to a significant suppression relative to the cubic Sudakov factor.
 We plot the Higgs quartic Sudakov factor on the right-hand-side of Fig. \ref{fig:Sudakovs} where we can see that relative to the cubic Higgs case, the probability of quartic splittings is much smaller due to the extra phase space factor.
 We will discuss this suppression in more detail in the next section.